codes-witch/NLG_Klumpp_Verratti/ReadMe.md

 ## Files

+TODO state what is ours and what is not

 ### Evaluation

 `evaluation_notes.py` contains the code for generating sentences according to the different speaker agents defined in Nie et